 How Will New Laws Impact Nonprofit Fundraising?

+The largest piece of tax reform since the Reagan administration has been passed and signed by the President.
+In it, you’ll find laws that impact nonprofit fundraising.
 The real impact from the tax-law changes have yet to be seen, but all of us in the nonprofit world will be watching carefully as the initiatives unfold.
 Meanwhile, some initial concerns are being addressed.

+According to an article in The Nonprofit Times, the Association Fundraising Professionals believes the biggest impact to nonprofit fundraising will be a huge decline in cash gifts.
 The hypothesis is that because of the increase in the standard deduction, fewer taxpayers will itemize on their returns.
 Because so many depend on those deductions on their itemized tax returns, without that tax benefit fewer people will give cash gifts to nonprofits.

+Those are some big numbers to ponder.
 The face of donors is changing.
 Many believe the motivation to give is not enough to suppress the projected 4.5% drop in annual giving next year.
 According to The Washington Post:

 Doom and gloom aside, what’s the opportunity for planned giving?
 Plenty, actually.
 Middle and lower income loyal donors may now be the perfect audience for planned gifts.
 They may have given in the past but those annual gifts may drop off, while the wealthy will still likely benefit from itemization.